Frank H. Cruz

 Cruz later became an associate professor of history at California State University Long Beach and Sonoma State University.
 Cruz also taught at Lincoln High School in Los Angeles.

 In August 1994, President Bill Clinton appointed Cruz to his first term on the CBP board.
-Cruz served as board chairman for 1999 to 2001, and as chair of the board‘s audit and finance committee from 1996 to 1999.
+Cruz served as board chairman from 1999 to 2001, and as chair of the board‘s audit and finance committee from 1996 to 1999.
 He was appointed to a second term on the CPB board in September 2000.

 In October 1997, President Clinton appointed Cruz to serve on the 21-member Advisory Committee on Public Interest Obligations of Digital Television Broadcasters, informally known as the Gore Commission.
 Cruz also participated in President Clinton’s October 1992 Economic Summit in Little Rock, Ark.